statofu/statofu/README.md

 A pure function in Statofu behaves as above is a reducer.
 This reducer is the same concept as in Redux.
 The difference is, a reducer in Redux handles all kinds of state-changing logics on one state in terms of all kinds of actions, but a reducer in Statofu handles only one kind of state-changing logics on either one or multi states in terms of only one kind of payloads.

-As each reducer in Statofu is designed to handle either one-state or multi-state changing as a pure function without any side effects, what states it changes can be understood clearly by checking its function declaration only, which makes both one-state and multi-state changing predictable without tracking any function bodies.
+As each reducer in Statofu is designed to handle either one-state or multi-state changing as a pure function without any side effects, what states it changes can be understood clearly by checking its function declaration only, which makes both one-state and multi-state changing predictable without tracking logics in any function bodies.
 As each reducer in Statofu is designed to handle only one kind of state-changing logics in terms of only one kind of payloads, different kinds of state-changing logics can be placed in different reducers separately, which makes state-changing logics well structured easily.

 By the way, there is no limitation to either the count or the types of payloads in a reducer: